Axelrod-Python/Axelrod/docs/strategies.rst

 with a single defection but the number of defections increases by 1 each time the opponent defects when this strategy cooperates.

-*This strategy came fifth in Axelrod's original tournament.*
+*This strategy came 5th in Axelrod's original tournament.*

 **Not implemented**: Stein
 ^^^^^^^^^^^^^^^^^^^^^^^^^^